Antisemitism and the New Testament: First Epistle to the Thessalonians

 Paul writes in 1 Thessalonians 2:14-16 as follows:

 For you, brothers and sisters, became imitators of the churches of God in Christ Jesus that are in Judea, for you suffered the same things from your own compatriots as they did from the Jews, who killed both the Lord Jesus and the prophets, and drove us out; they displease God and oppose everyone by hindering us from speaking to the Gentiles so that they may be saved.
 Thus they have constantly been filling up the measure of their sins; but God's wrath has overtaken them at last.

 The text appears somewhat anomalous compared to the general tone of thanksgiving, in that there is a diatribe against persecutors identified as Jews.
 The text appears to flagrantly contradict what Paul writes in chapters 9 to 11 of his Epistle to the Romans.
-This has led several scholars to question its authenticity, and suggest that it is an interpolation.
+This has led several scholars to question its authenticity and suggest that it is a interpolation.
 According to Pieter Willem van der Horst, there is an instance of antisemitic statements in one of the Pauline epistles; David Luckensmeyer maintains that it was not written with the intent to condemn all Jews, Paul's letters reveal someone who lived his life within Judaism, but did at the same time have an antisemitic effect.
 F. F. Bruce called it an 'indiscriminate anti-Jewish polemic' mirroring Graeco-Roman pagan attitudes to the Jews.
 Gene Green, Ernest Best, T. Holtz, Amy Downey variously say that it resonates with Old Testament themes, plays on Jewish fears of being the "privileged people of God" and typical of an argumentative style shared by Greeks and Jews alike and thus, in Downey's words, exemplifying an intracultural clash between Paul the Jew and Jewish leaders opposing the propagation of Gospel ideas in both Judea and Thessalonia.